dromotherm/documentation/pages/themis/DLCF/README.md

 ![schema](sch_BR_DLCF.svg)

 The building heated by this boiler room dates from the 1970/80s, with no insulation, a large number of metal doors and a roof seal to be reworked.
-The refurbishment of the boiler room is therefore far from being a priority.

 Around 2005, a Sofrel s500 PLC had been installed as a modbus master for the 3 Sauter EQJ controllers, each one managing 2 hot water circuits.